Daniel B. Borenstein

 Daniel B. Borenstein is an American psychiatrist who is the 129th President of the American Psychiatric Association.

 Early life

 Borenstein was born in Silver City, New Mexico.
 His parents were Isaac "Jack" and Marjorie E. Borenstein (nee Kerr).
 Jack owned and managed the Borenstein Brothers Department Store which opened in 1892, and remained in business into the 1960s.

 Education and professional activities

 Borenstein attended New Mexico Military Institute (1953); Massachusetts Institute of Technology, B.S.
 (1957); University of Colorado School of Medicine, M.D.
-(1962); Internal Medicine Internship, University of Kentucky (1963); Psychiatric Residency (1963–66); Chief Residency, Dept. of Psychiatry, University of Colorado Medical Center (1965–66).
+(1962); Internal Medicine Internship, University of Kentucky (1963); Psychiatric Residency (1963 to 1966); Chief Residency, Department of Psychiatry, University of Colorado Medical Center (1965 to 1966).

 He is a graduate (1971) of the Los Angeles Psychoanalytic Society and Institute.
 He has been clinical professor at the University of California, Los Angeles Department of Psychiatry and Bio-behavioral Sciences since 1996.
 From 2000-2001, he was president of the American Psychiatric Association.

+On August 1, 2026 Borenstein was scheduled to receive the Lifetime Achievement Award from Los Angeles County Medical Association.